jimporter/bencode.hpp/README.md

 `bencode::data_view`, you can define your own with the `bencode::basic_data` class template.
-This can be useful if you want different alternative types in your variant (e.g. using `std::map` instead of `bencode::map_proxy` if your standard library supports that) or to use a different variant type altogether.
+This can be useful if you want different alternative types in your variant (e.g. using `std::map` instead of `bencode::map_proxy` if your standard library supports that) or to use a different variant type altogether:

 ```c++
 using cool_data = bencode::basic_data<